-Students will be allowed to eat their lunch in their classroom with their cohort to decrease the contact that would have occurred in a lunch room setting.
+Students will eat their lunch in their classroom with their cohort to decrease the contact that would have occurred in a lunch room setting.
 If weather permits, some cohorts may eat outside.
 Students will be asked to wash their hands before and after eating.
 No food sharing policy will be enforced.